THE DELAWARE COST STUDY

 Unique features of the Delaware Cost Study:

 - Comparisons are made at the academic discipline level of analysis.

-- The Delaware Study is longitudinal, and enables you to track trend data over extended periods of time.
+- Contains longitudinal data that allows you to track trend data over time.

-- The measures enjoy widespread national acceptance and use.
+- The Study has widespread national acceptance and use.